 By: Ellen Brenner, Certified Aromatherapist

-We are told “when life gets tough, the tough get going.”
+Growing up, we learn that “when life gets tough, the tough get going.”

 What does that really mean?
 Generally, we interpret that to mean we “toughen up” to persist in working through adversity.